-Updated Order of the Secretary of the Pennsylvania Department of Health Requiring Universal Face Coverings.
+Masks/Face Coverings are required to be worn by students and employees in accordance with the Order of the Secretary of the PA Department of Health Requiring Universal Face Coverings and Public Health Guidance Regarding COVID-19 for Phased Reopening of Pre-K to 12 Schools.
 Children two years and older are required to wear a face covering unless they have a medical or mental health condition or disability, documented in accordance with Section 504 of the Rehabilitation Act or IDEA, that precludes the wearing of a face covering in school.
 Accommodations for such students should be made in partnership with the student's health care provider, school nurse, and IEP/504 team.
-School employees and visitors must wear a face covering (or Alternative to a Face Covering) unless they have a medical or mental health condition or disability, documented in accordance with the Americans with Disabilities Act, that precludes the

-wearing of a face

-covering in

-school.

-Face covering

-breaks should be

-employed as

-allowed for no

-longer than 10

-minutes.

-Gatherings, events,

-and extracurricular

-activities will be

-limited to those

-which maintain

-physical

-distancing

-guidelines

-established by the

-Pennsylvania

-Department of

-Education and/or

-other governing

-body.

-Limit the manufacture

-Limit the number of

-assemblies

-happening during

-the school day in an

-effort to avoid large

-congregations of

-people.
+School employees and visitors must wear a face covering (mask or face shield with mask underneath) unless they have a medical or mental health condition or disability, documented in accordance with the Americans with Disabilities Act, that precludes the wearing of a face covering in school.
+Face covering breaks should be employed as allowed.
+Gatherings, events, and extracurricular activities will be limited to those which maintain physical distancing guidelines established by the Pennsylvania Department of Education and/or other governing body.
+Limit the number of assemblies happening during the school day in an effort to avoid large congregations of people.
+Restricting the use of cafeterias and other congregate settings, and serving meals in alternate settings such as classrooms A touchless Point of Sale system will be implemented in the cafeteria.
+Reduced occupancy limits for cafeteria seating as established by governing authorities will be adhered to.
+If meals are served in a cafeteria setting, sit students at least 6 feet apart and have students wear face coverings when walking to and from the cafeteria as well as when getting their food.
+A touchless Point of Sale system will be implemented in the cafeteria.
+Reduced occupancy limits for cafeteria seating as established by governing authorities will be adhered to.
+If meals are served in a cafeteria setting, sit students at least 6 feet apart and have students wear face coverings when walking to and from the cafeteria as well as when getting their food.
+Nolen Fetchko, Director of Food Services Principals Touchless Point of Sale System No